am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

 4. Release the mouse button to complete the action.
 Excel will copy the formula to the selected cells, adjusting the cell references as needed.

-    !!! success
-        Now you have copied and filled your first Formula.
+    !!! success "Now you have copied and filled your first Formula."

         ![Click cell](./imgs/Using%20Formulas/first-fill.png)